-Phil Posner believes that lawyers have an obligation to serve the public good by contributing their skills and experience to community groups, public service, and not-for-profit organizations.
-For more than two decades, Phil has lent his time and experience to government agencies, not-for-profit groups and organizations such as:
+Phil believes that lawyers have an obligation to serve the public good by contributing their skills and experience to public service and not-for-profit organizations.
+For more than three decades, Phil has lent his time and experience to organizations such as:

 - Special Counsel to the City of Lawrence Community Development Department and to the Lawrence Redevelopment Authority – provided legal services in connection with a Small Business Revolving Loan Fund, Bond Financed Section 108 Development Loan Program, & the successful redevelopment of the Riverfront Light Industrial Park at River Road.

-- Massachusetts Department of Environmental Protection – (1998 – 1999) Developed and implemented a program to assist municipalities and homeowners transition to tougher Title 5 – onsite wastewater upgrade rules and requirements,
+- Massachusetts Department of Environmental Protection – Developed and implemented a program to assist municipalities and homeowners transition to tougher Title 5 – onsite wastewater upgrade rules and requirements.

 - Habitat for Humanity – North Shore.
 Successfully obtained development permits for a Transitional Housing Project for Men in Beverly, MA (which eliminated a blighted property and enhanced neighborhood security) and for a Historic Preservation/Affordable Housing Project in Downtown Peabody, MA (2007, 2010) www.habitatforhumanity-northshore.com

-- Friends of Lake Quannapowitt, Inc. – founding board member (1991) FOLQ is a successful Lake Association and active partner with government and business in protecting and enhancing one of the region’s premier public recreational assets. http://www.folq.org
+- Friends of Lake Quannapowitt, Inc. – founding board member.
+FOLQ is a successful Lake Association and active partner with government and business in protecting and enhancing one of the region’s premier public recreational assets. http://www.folq.org

-- Wakefield Rail to Trail Committee (established 2004 by the towns of Wakefield and Lynnfield) Successfully advocated for plan to convert a section of the former Newburyport Railroad right-of-way into a multi-use pathway for pedestrians and bicyclists.
+- Wakefield Rail to Trail Committee Successfully advocated for plan to convert a section of the former Newburyport Railroad right-of-way into a multi-use pathway for pedestrians and bicyclists.
 This ‘linear park’ is proposed to extend from Wakefield through Lynnfield.
-The route will eventually extend to Newburyport, MA as a part of the future ‘Border to Boston’ bikeway.
-In 2009, the Committee helped win a $500,000 appropriation to commence design work on the Rail Trail. www.wakefield.ma.us/public_Documents/WakefieldMA_RailTrail/index.html

-- Massachusetts Bicycle Coalition (MassBike) – Phil is an active member of the Board of Directors of this statewide advocacy organization.
+- Massachusetts Bicycle Coalition (MassBike) – Phil served on the Board of Directors of this statewide advocacy organization.
 MassBike promotes a bicycle-friendly environment and encourages bicycling for fun, fitness and transportation. www.massbike.org

-- Pan Mass Challenge – 9 year Veteran PMC rider.
-The PMC raises money for life-saving cancer research and treatment at Dana-Farber Cancer Institute through an annual ‘bike-a- thon.’
+- Pan Mass Challenge – The PMC raises money for life-saving cancer research and treatment at Dana-Farber Cancer Institute through an annual ‘bike-a- thon.’
 The PMC raises more money for charity than any other single athletic fund raising event in the United States.
-For several years, 100% of PMC rider raised funds have been contributed to the Dana Farber Cancer Institute. www.pmc.org http://www.pmc.org/profile/PP0040 (personal page)
+Phil has participated in the PMC as a fundraiswer and volunteer since 2002. www.pmc.org